radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 ![How much total time has humanity spent on this game?](/assets/img/posts/minesweeper.png){: width="506" height="363" .right.floating-image}

 For practice, I implemented it in CLI form in vanilla Ruby.
 Get my fully implemented version [here](https://github.com/radanskoric/minesweeper){:target="_blank"}.
 If you want to do it yourself, stop here and come back later to compare.
-The rest of the article walks through my implementation which landed on exactly 100 lines (counted by [cloc](https://github.com/AlDanial/cloc){:target="_blank"}) by a happy accident.
+The rest of the article walks through my implementation which landed on exactly 100 lines (counted by [cloc](https://github.com/AlDanial/cloc){:target="_blank"} in lib folder) by a happy accident.
 No, really, I didn't cheat to make it be a round number.
 I was planning on doing it but turns out I didn't have to.

 **Along the way we'll also refresh our memory of some less often used Ruby features.** I can't learn new things in a vacuum.
 I prefer to learn in context of a mini project over learning from Changelog overviews.